Mary Dublin Keyserling: Women's advocacy

 Keyserling was a key figure in the moderate or conservative portion of the feminist movement.
 Throughout her lifetime she was the president of the Women's National Democratic Club, a part of the Committee for Protective Labor Legislation of the President's Commission on the Status of Women, and the head of the Women's Bureau.
 Starting in the early 1930s, Keyserling was a part of a network of female experts and activists who tried to resolve social inequalities in gender, class, and race.
-Keyserling believed sex discrimination to be more serious then race discrimination.
+Keyserling believed sex discrimination to be more serious than race discrimination.
 She advocated for women and their rights while heading the Women's Bureau.
+During her time as the Director of the Women's Bureau of the U.S. Department of Labor, she served as an invited speaker at the 1966 Biennial Convention of the National Association of Colored Women's Clubs.

 While head of the Women's Bureau she fought for women to be included in the War on Poverty Program.
 The War on Poverty Program was being created to help combat poverty in the United States by giving those eligible job training and further work opportunities backed by the United States Government.
-Many of these work opportunities were jobs paid for by the American Government Before intervening in the War on Poverty Program, women were excluded from the program.
-Keyserling was of the opinion, that women being excluded from the workplace had a negative impact on the economy<.
+Many of these work opportunities were jobs paid for by the American Government.
+Before intervening in the War on Poverty Program, women were excluded from the program.
+Keyserling was of the opinion, that women being excluded from the workplace had a negative impact on the economy.
 Women would not have been eligible under the original wording of the document outlining the War on Poverty Program to have been a part of the program.
 While head of the Women's Bureau, Keyserling's actions led to the War Poverty Program including women.
 Being included in the War on Poverty Program gave women the same benefits as men concerning jobs and job training men gained from the program.
-Keyseling also worked with already formed Business and Professional Women's Clubs while head of the Women's Bureau to create and implement other such clubs in every state.
+She also worked with already formed Business and Professional Women's Clubs while head of the Women's Bureau to create and implement other such clubs in every state.
 By 1967 all fifty states had a Business and Professional Women's Club.
-Keyserling, oftentimes had to go to individual states to help the programs to be implemented.
-State governors, such as in Texas, had to be taught about the clubs by Keyserling to allow for them to become a recognized organization in their state.
+Keyserling oftentimes had to go to individual states to help the programs to be implemented.
+State governors, such as in Texas, were educated on women's clubs, leading to organizations getting recognized in their state.
 Keyserling became an honorary member of Zeta Phi Beta sorority in 1970.
-In the last few decades of her life, Keyserling was a part of Radcliffe's Women in the Federal Government Oral History Project.
+In the last few decades of her life, she was a part of Radcliffe's Women in the Federal Government Oral History Project.
 After becoming a feminist in the 1930s, Keyserling remained one until her death on June 11, 1997.